CBL

 CBL & Associates Properties, Inc. Real Estate - REIT - Retail Investor Relations →

-Over the past 3.5 years, a hypothetical investment of $100 in CBL would have grown to $174, compared to $176 for the S&P 500.
-CBL has returned 17.1% annualized vs 17.5% for the index, underperforming the broader market over this period.
+Over the past 3.8 years, a hypothetical investment of $100 in CBL would have grown to $225, compared to $203 for the S&P 500.
+That represents an annualized return of 24.2% vs 20.8% for the index — confirming CBL as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.

 Free cash flow has been growing at a 6.2% compound annual rate, with 4 consecutive years of positive cash generation.